pfheatwole/thesis/source/foil_geometry.rst

    geometries to be specified using only summary technical specifications.

-* FIXME: Combine the "Foil specifications" and "Parametric modeling" into "Modeling requirements"?
-Seems like that section should work through what I'm trying to model and how the model is specified (parametrically).

 *************
 Foil geometry
 *************

 ..
 What is a foil?

-The essential component of any flying object is the lifting surface.
-A *lifting surface* is any part of an aircraft that produces *lift* when it interacts with the air.
-By redirecting the airflow downward, the lifting surface exchanges momentum with the air and produces the lifting force that allows the aircraft to fly.
+The essential components of any flying object are the *lifting surfaces*.
+By redirecting airflow downward, a lifting surface exchanges momentum with the air and produces the lifting force that allows the object to fly.

-This paper refers to an arbitrary lifting surface as a *foil* instead of the conventional *wing* or *canopy*.
+In this chapter, the lifting surface of an aircraft will be referred to as a *foil* instead of using the conventional terms *wing* or *canopy* (for traditional aircraft or parafoils, respectively).
 This unconventional term was chosen to avoid two generalization issues.
-First, although *wing* is the conventional term for the lifting surfaces of non-rotary aircraft, the paragliding community uses the term *paraglider wing* to include not only the lifting surface but also the supporting structure connected to it, such as suspension lines, risers, etc. Second, although *canopy* is the term for the lifting surface of a parafoil, the geometry developed in this chapter is not limited to parafoil canopies.
+First, although *wing* is the conventional term for the primary lifting surfaces of non-rotary aircraft, the paragliding community uses the term *paraglider wing* to reference not only the lifting surface but also the supporting structure connected to it, such as suspension lines, risers, etc. Second, although this project is primarily concerned with parafoils, the model developed in this chapter is not limited to parafoil canopies.

 ..
 Why does this project need to model the foil geometry?

-An aerodynamics model requires the inertial properties and aerodynamics of the foil, which can be estimated from the foil's shape.
+This chapter is motivated by the need to develop dynamics models for commercially manufactured paraglider wings.
+Two key components of the dynamics are the inertial properties and aerodynamics of the canopy, which can be estimated from the foil's shape.

 ..
-Why not use existing wing modeling tools?
+Why not use an existing foil geometry model?

-[[Short answer: this project is particularly interested in paraglider dynamics, so it needs a foil geometry that allows me to specify a wing using basic technical specs; the way to do that is with parametric functions, so **I need a foil geometry that makes it easy to design parametric functions to describe a parafoil geometry.** **I need a foil geometry that enables creating complex foil geometries using simple parametric functions.** Existing tools are inflexible, so nonlinear geometries like parafoil canopies cannot be described using simple parametric functions.]]

-An accurate model of a foil requires a complete set of specifications, but those are unavailable for commercial paraglider wings.
-User manuals provide valuable summary information, but the majority of the wing structure is unspecified.
-Generating an approximate foil geometry from basic technical specs requires making educated assumptions about the unknown structure.
-Those assumptions are encoded in parametric functions that combine domain expertise with the technical data to produce a fully specified model.
+An accurate model of a foil's shape requires a detailed set of specifications, but those are unavailable for commercial paraglider wings.
+User manuals provide valuable summary information in the form of basic technical specifications, but the majority of the foil structure is unspecified, so completing a model requires making educated assumptions about that unknown structure.
+Those assumptions are encoded in parametric *design curves* that extend the technical data with domain expertise to produce a fully specified model.

-The trouble with existing methods lies in how the design of the parametric functions depend on the variables they are defining; the general geometry chooses the variables, which in turn determines the structure of the functions that define those variables.
-Existing foil modeling tools impose unnecessary constraints on how the geometry is specified, which forces unnecessary complexity into the design curves (the rigidity forces the parametric functions to adapt instead of letting the model adapt to the needs of the parametric functions).
+..
+The geometry model chooses the variables, which in turn determines the structure of the functions that define those variables.

-This chapter develops a generalized foil geometry that relaxes those constraints by allowing arbitrary section reference points, which:

-1. It decouples the design curves (so you can change them independently)

-2. It lets the designer choose whatever local reference point is the most convenient.
+Parafoil canopies have fundamental complexity that must be captured, either in the model structure or in the design curves.
+Unfortunately, existing foil geometry models are inflexible, making strong assumptions about how the foil is most conveniently defined.
+The inflexibility of a simplistic geometry model forces the remaining complexity into the design curves.
+This unnecessary complexity makes it difficult to describe a parafoil using simple design
+curves: they must not only encode the fundamental structure, they must also convert that structure into the variables that define the geometry model.
+Instead of the geometry model adapting to the needs of the design curves, the design curves must adapt to the limitations of the geometry model.

-The result is a novel geometry based on wing sections that is both flexible and particularly intuitive for designing non-linear wing geometries such as paraglider canopies.
-In particular, it satisfies the need for creating parametric parafoil canopy models from basic technical specifications.
+The solution developed in this chapter is to reject the assumption that predefined reference points are the most convenient way to position the elements of a parafoil surface.
+The result is a novel foil geometry that fully decouples the design curves, allowing each aspect of the foil geometry to be designed independently, plus a simplified geometry model that eliminates most of the additional complexity of the expanded model.
+The simplified model is both flexible and intuitive for designing highly nonlinear foil geometries such as paraglider canopies.
+In particular, it [[solves]] the problem of creating parafoil canopy models from basic technical specifications.

-**The key thing about this generalized geometry is that it lets you use SIMPLE design curves.
-Saying "arbitrary" suggests that allowing complex curves is what's cool, but that's wrong: it's the fact that you can use simple functions (constants, linear functions, ellipticals, etc) compose complex (highly nonlinear) wings.**

 ..
 Roadmap